Wei-Ji-Chen/cse15l-lab-reports/Lab-Report-3-Week-6.md

 ### **Streamline SSH Configuration**
 -----
 First, streamlining the SSH configuration will make logging into the ieng6 account be a much more efficient process.
 Normally, logging into ieng6 involves typing out `ssh cs15lsp22zzz@ieng6.ucsd.edu` which can be tedious when this command needs to be repeatedly used.
 To make this more efficient, a configuration file can be created.
+By putting an entry in `~/.ssh/config`, you can specify to SSH the username to use when logging into servers.

 My .ssh/config file image is shown below.
 This was edited on VSCode as seen in the image.
 ![Image](configpic.png)